Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

 }
 ```
+&nbsp;

-Starting from the constructor, it seems that 1 Ether that we saw in `Setup::constructor()` was meant to set the `fee()` on `Administrator Contract`.
-This contract has only 2 function, first is a payable function called `proofNobility()`, by providing 1 Ether, we will received our own NFT because this function will call `Noble::mintNobility()`.
-The other function, `isTrueNoble()` will modify the `trueNoble()` variable if the `msg.sender` has 10 NFT on its possession, wait... let's look this function closely
+Starting from the constructor, it seems that 1 Ether that we saw in *Setup::constructor()* was meant to set the *fee()* on *Administrator Contract*.
+This contract has only 2 function, first is a payable function called *proofNobility()*, by providing 1 Ether, we will received our own NFT because this function will call *Noble::mintNobility()*.
+The other function, *isTrueNoble()* will modify the *trueNoble()* variable if the *msg.sender* has 10 NFT on its possession, wait... let's look this function closely &nbsp;
+&nbsp;
 ```solidity
     function proofNobility() public payable{
         require(msg.value == fee, "The Fee, you must pay it!");